Categories

 Click image to enlarge

-2: Do You Know to Create Charts?
+2: Do you know how to Create Charts?

 You can find charts by clicking ‘Insert’ and then the Chart button.